 That’s true in the social media world - and the reason why Instagram accounts like @BuzzfeedTasty are so popular!

 People love to see photos and videos of food because we really do eat with our eyes.
-If something doesn’t look appealing, we won’t eat it - as studies, like this one, have proven.
+If something doesn’t look appealing, we won’t eat it - as studies, like the one by Science Daily, have proven.